keepassxreboot/keepassxc/INSTALL.md

 Installation
 ============

-After you have successfully built KeePassXC, install the binary by executing the following:
+After you have successfully built KeePassXC, the binary will be in `build/src/keepassxc`.
+You can install it by executing the following:

 ```bash
 sudo make install